Temporomandibular Joint Dysfunction (TMJ)

 What is Temporomandibular joint dysfunction?

-Jaw pain, clicking, limited movement, and headaches.
+Jaw pain, clicking or popping sounds, limited jaw movement, and facial tenderness.

 What causes Temporomandibular joint dysfunction?